 8.2.1 Changes to the licences of licensed corporations that require prior approval are listed below.
-Form B is generally required for these applications.
-However, for applications concerning substantial shareholders, Form D should be submitted.
-Submissions can also be made through the SFC Online Portal.
+Form 2 is generally required for these applications.
+However, for applications concerning substantial shareholders, Form 7 should be submitted.

 Type of change (relevant SFO section) Application fee Remarks Addition of regulated activity (Section 127(1)) Type 3: \$129,730 Regulated activity other than Type 3: \$4,740 per RA If the application is approved, the licensed corporation should return its old licence to the SFC for amendment or cancellation (as the case may be).
-Submission of Supplements C, D and E may be required.
-Submission to act as Sponsor Nil Submission of Supplements C, D and E may be required.
+Submission of Forms 5 and 6; and Supplement 3 may be required.
+Submission to act as Sponsor Nil Submission of Forms 5 and 6; and Supplement 3 may be required.
 Reduction of regulated activity (Section 127(1)) \$200 per RA If you intend to cease conducting the last regulated activity for which you are licensed, you are only required to notify the SFC of the intended change.
 No application fee is payable.
 Modification or waiver of licensing or registration condition (Section 134) \$2,000 If the application is approved, the licensed corporation should return the old licence to the SFC for amendment where necessary.
 Modification or waiver of "fit and proper" requirements under section 129 (Section 134) \$4,000

 Type of change (relevant SFO section) Application fee Remarks Change of financial year end and/or adoption of period exceeding 12 months as financial year (Section 155(3)) \$2,000 This is applicable to the licensed corporation as well as associated entities of the licensed corporation which are not authorized financial institutions.
-(Section 133(3)) If this application is made in conjunction with an application for extension of deadline for submission of audited accounts (under section 156(4)), it should be made at least one month before the relevant deadline.
+(0000011100(0)) If this application is made in conjunction with an application for extension of deadline for submission of audited accounts (under section 156(4)), it should be made at least one month before the relevant deadline.
 Extension of deadline for submission of audited accounts (Section 156(4)) \$2,000 This is applicable to the licensed corporation as well as associated entities of the licensed corporation which are not registered institutions.
-(0000011100(17)) SFC may grant an extension if it is satisfied that there are special reasons for doing so.
+(Section 136(4)) SFC may grant an extension if it is satisfied that there are special reasons for doing so.
 If a licensed corporation or an associated entity anticipates that an extension of the submission deadline may be required, it should submit its application to extend the submission period at least one month before the relevant deadline.
 New premises to be used for keeping records or documents \$1,000 This application is required for any intended new business address.
 (Section 130) The fee is payable on a per application basis regardless of the number of premises proposed in an application.
-See also: FAQ (Premises for business and record keeping) Becoming a substantial shareholder of a licensed corporation 23 (Section 132) \$3,000 A person (including a corporation) is required to apply for the SFC's approval before s/he can become or continue to be a substantial shareholder of a licensed corporation A person, being aware that s/he became a substantial shareholder of a licensed corporation without the SFC's prior approval should as soon as reasonably practicable and in any event within 3 business days after s/he became so aware, apply to the SFC for approval to continue to be a substantial shareholder of the corporation.
+See also: FAQ (Premises for business and record keeping) Becoming a substantial shareholder of a licensed corporation 31 (Section 132) \$3,000 A person (including a corporation) is required to apply for the SFC's approval before s/he can become or continue to be a substantial shareholder of a licensed corporation A person, being aware that s/he became a substantial shareholder of a licensed corporation without the SFC's prior approval should as soon as reasonably practicable and in any event within 3 business days after s/he became so aware, apply to the SFC for approval to continue to be a substantial shareholder of the